-CMO succession planning process has been added to Bookmarks.
+CMO succession planning process has been saved

 CMO succession planning process